ARCCA/intro-to-machine-learning-applications/_episodes/03-scikit-learn-iris-dataset.md

 ## Training
 Scikit-learn's *train_test_split* function allow us to shuffle and split the dataset in a single line.
-The function takes a sequence of arrays (the arrys must be of the same length) and options to specify how to split the arrays.
+The function takes a sequence of arrays (the arrays must be of the same length) and options to specify how to split the arrays.
 By default, the function extracts 75% of the rows in the arrays as the training set while the remaining 25% of rows is declared as the test set.
-Deciding how much data you want to put into the training and the test set respectively is some‐ what arbitrary, but using a test set containing 25% of the data is a good rule of thumb.
+Deciding how much data you want to put into the training and the test set respectively is somewhat arbitrary, but using a test set containing 25% of the data is a good rule of thumb.
 The function also allow us to control the shuffling applied to the data before applying the split with the option *random_state*, this ensures reproducible results.